Opinions Stories About Engagement Reports FAQ Join Now

 What are the issues polled in the U-Report?

 Social issues that matter to YOU and your communities!
-Over the past months, we have met countless young people and youth networks who have shared things that they want to discuss, including: employment, education, gender equality, drugs & alcohol, reproductive health, climate change, mental health, child marriage, discrimination, cyber security, volunteerism, bullying, disability, peacebuilding and more.
+We have met countless young people and youth networks who have shared things that they want to discuss, including: employment, education, gender equality, drugs & alcohol, reproductive health, climate change, mental health, child marriage, discrimination, cyber security, volunteerism, bullying, disability, peacebuilding and more.

 But aren’t these issues political?